 The posterior column is formed by the ischial portion of the bone, including the greater and lesser sciatic notch, the posterior wall of the acetabulum, the majority of the quadrilateral surface, and the ischial tuberosity.

-In addition to acetabular anatomy, anatomy of pelvis and hip including vessels and nerves around needs to be studied for better understanding of fracture and execution of treatment.
+In addition to acetabular anatomy, the anatomy of pelvis and hip including vessels and nerves around needs to be studied for a better understanding of fracture and execution of treatment.

 [Read anatomy of pelvis]